dshetty100/School_District_Analysis/README.md

 ## Results
 The analysed data shows the following:

-- The district result shows that there are 15 schools with a total of 39,170 students.
-The average math and reding scores in the district is 78.9 and 81.9, respectively.
-The percentage of students passing math is 74.8% and those passing reading is 85.7%.
-The overall passing percentage for students passing both math abd reading is 64.9%.
-The result is summarizeed in the table below.
+- There are 15 schools in the district with a total of 39,170 students.
+The average math and reading scores in the district is 78.9 and 81.9, respectively.
+The percentage of students passing math is 74.8%, and those passing reading is 85.7%.
+The overall percentage of students passing both math and reading tests is 64.9%.
+The result is as summarizeed in the table below.

 ![Figure1](/Images/District_Summary.PNG)